markfinger/python-js-host/README.md

 If everything went ok, you should see some output as the manager process spins up and then spawns a host which uses your `host.config.js` file.

-In the same python shell, run the following
+In the same python shell, run

 ```
 from js_host.function import Function